Relapsing fever is an infection transmitted by a louse or tick. It is characterized by repeated episodes of fever.

 Relapsing fever is an infection caused by several species of bacteria in the Borrelia family.

 In both forms, the fever episode may end in "crisis."
 This consists of shaking chills, followed by intense sweating, falling body temperature, and low blood pressure.
-This stage may result in death in up to 10% of people.
+This stage may result in death.

-In the United States, TBRF often occurs west of the Mississippi River, particularly in the mountainous West and the high deserts and plains of the Southwest.
-In the mountains of California, Utah, Arizona, New Mexico, Colorado, Oregon, and Washington, infections are usually caused by Borrelia hermsii and are often acquired in cabins in forests.
-It is possible that the risk now extends into the southeastern United States.
+In the United States, TBRF often occurs west of the Mississippi River, particularly in the mountains of the West and the high deserts and plains of the Southwest.
+In the mountains of California, Utah, Arizona, New Mexico, Colorado, Oregon, and Washington, infections are usually caused by Borrelia hermsii and are often picked up in cabins in forests.
+The risk may now extend into the southeastern United States.

 Tests that may be done include:

-Death rate for untreated LBRF ranges from 10 - 70%.
-With TBRF, it is 4 -10%.
+The death rate for untreated LBRF ranges from 10 to 70%.
+With TBRF, it is 4 to 10%.
 With early treatment, the death rate is reduced.
-Persons who have developed coma, myocarditis, liver problems, or pneumonia are more likely to die.
+People with this condition who have developed a coma, heart inflammation, liver problems, or pneumonia are more likely to die.

-Contact your medical provider right away if you are a returning traveler and develop a fever.
-Different possible infections need to be investigated in a timely manner.
+Contact your health care provider right away if you return from a trip and develop a fever.
+Possible infections need to be investigated in a timely manner.

-For TBRF, wearing clothing that fully cover the arms and legs when outdoors can help prevent infection.
-So can using insect repellent such as DEET on the skin and clothing.
+Wearing clothing that fully covers the arms and legs when you are outdoors can help prevent TBRF infection.
+Insect repellent such as DEET on the skin and clothing also work.
 Tick and lice control in high-risk areas is another important public health measure.